Dhawala/four/README.md

 ## About FOUR
-There is nothing about it. just another laravel project with all the custom plugins. hoping to interest a potential employer.
+There is nothing about it. just another laravel project with all the custom plugins.

 ## If You are Trying to clone this.